 continued from previous post–Fibromyalgia: From Disbelief to Documented

-Over the past 12 years, doctors have recognized fibromyalgia as a centrally sensitized pain condition.
-Central sensitization means the brain and nervous system are hypersensitive.
-How they interpret pain signals is not functioning properly.
-Also, a part of the brain that normally regulates pain perception doesn’t work well.… Read the rest
+Over the past 18 years, doctors have recognized fibromyalgia as a centrally sensitized pain condition.
+(This was written in 2013, updated 2015.
+Research has improved since then in terms of understanding fibromyalgia.)
+Central sensitization means there may be changes in your brain that affects your experience of pain.
+Or, a part of your brain that normally regulates pain perception doesn’t work well.… Read the rest

 Chronic Low Back Pain Relief

 If you have had back pain from a recent tweak (who hasn’t?), it often gets better without treatment.
 Chronic low back pain is different.
 Many people find relief from massage.
 This has more and more support from research.
 In one study testing non-pharmaceutical options for low back pain, the massage group “used the least medications…and had the lowest costs of subsequent care.… Read the rest